Modelling of a cyclist's power for time trials on a velodrome: Track

 with

 and

 where again $y(x)=c_2-\sqrt{R^2-(x-c_1)^2}$ is the circle.

 Note, however, that this defines $p(x)$ as a polynomial of degree $2r+1$ exceeding our claimed degree $2r-1$ by 2.
-Hence, the first two of our equations are that $p(x)$ is actually of degree $2r-1$\,, i.e., its two leading coefficients are zero.
+Hence, the first two of our equations are that $p(x)$ is actually of degree $2r-1$\,, thus, its two leading coefficients are zero.
 More specifically, from the Newton form,

 and